VincentRoche/FunctionalDataProgrammingPrj/README.md

 ## Architecture

-1. The bash script produces messages to the *nuclear-flying-buses* topic (buses move, passengers board and get off, weather changes, buses break...).
+1. The bash script produces messages in the *nuclear-flying-buses* topic (buses move, passengers board and get off, weather changes, buses break...).
     * A Kafka Consumer in Scala consumes the topic messages and analyzes buses' status.
     * Messages are also written in the *nuclear-flying-buses.json* file.
 2. A separately run Spark project reads the *nuclear-flying-buses.json* file to analyze its data.